piotrmurach/tty/README.md

 end
 ```

 And the `lib/app/commands/config.rb` will allow you to specify all the command logic.
-In the `Config` class which by convention matches the command name, the `execute` method provids place to implement the command logic:
+In the `Config` class which by convention matches the command name, the `execute` method provides a place to implement the command logic:

 ```ruby
 module App